What about having a colour scheme and wedding planning? How important is it that you coordinate colours when decorating your venue?

 Wedding colour palate

-A colour palate will help you isolate the colours you want – not an easy choice but one that, once made, will make decorating your venue and choosing bridesmaids dresses that much easier.
+A colour palette will help you isolate the colours you want – not an easy choice but one that, once made, will make decorating your venue and be choosing bridesmaids dresses that much easier.

 It’s your wedding